ExistensialReset/flowmosr/ethos/RELATIONAL_INFRASTRUCTURE.md

 Sometimes the most courageous act is letting go.

-# X. The Living World
+# XI.
+The Living World

 Human beings do not exist separate from the living world.